DuPont analysis: ROE analysis

-Examples

 High margin industries

-Some industries, such as fashion, may derive a substantial portion of their competitive advantage from selling at a higher margin, rather than higher sales.
+Some industries, such as the fashion industry, may derive a substantial portion of their income from selling at a higher margin, rather than higher sales.
 For high-end fashion brands, increasing sales without sacrificing margin may be critical.
 The DuPont analysis allows analysts to determine which of the elements is dominant in any change of ROE.

 High turnover industries

 Certain types of retail operations, particularly stores, may have very low profit margins on sales, and relatively moderate leverage.
 In contrast, though, groceries may have very high turnover, selling a significant multiple of their assets per year.
 The ROE of such firms may be particularly dependent on performance of this metric, and hence asset turnover may be studied extremely carefully for signs of under-, or, over-performance.
 For example, same-store sales of many retailers is considered important as an indication that the firm is deriving greater profits from existing stores (rather than showing improved performance by continually opening stores).